-Graded assignments for this class are:
+The graded assignments for this class are:

 SUNY Oswego is committed to Intellectual Integrity.
 Any form of intellectual dishonesty is a serious concern and therefore prohibited.
 As a student here, you're expected to fully adhere to the College Policy on Intellectual Integrity, according to which you're personally responsible "to assist in protecting the integrity of the degrees which this College grants by (1) not participating, either directly or indirectly, in intellectual dishonesty in any form, (2) actively discouraging intellectual dishonesty by others, and (3) reporting to the course instructor in a timely manner any known incidents of intellectual dishonesty."

-Note: By submitting your first course assignment for grading, you formally acknowledge that you fully understand the college policy including relevant definitions, consequences, and procedures.
+By submitting your first assignment for grading, you formally acknowledge that you fully understand the college policy including relevant definitions, consequences, and procedures.
 If you cheat, plagiarize, or otherwise engage in proscribed behavior, I reserve the right to take any punitive action allowed by the university.
 I'll address incidents on a case-by-case basis, but you should expect to receive a failing grade in POL 309 for any infraction.

 SUNY Oswego is committed to enhancing the safety and security of the campus for all its members.
 In support of this, faculty may be required to report their knowledge of certain crimes or harassment.
 Reportable incidents include harassment on the basis of sex or gender prohibited by Title IX and crimes covered by the Clery Act.
 For more information about Title IX protections, go to https://www.oswego.edu/title-ix/ or contact the Title IX Coordinator, 405 Culkin Hall, 315.312.5604, email@example.com.
 For more information about the Clery Act and campus reporting, go to the University Police annual report: https://www.oswego.edu/police/annual-report.